jaurentz/cucheb/README.md

 # Cucheb - CUDA accelerated large sparse eigensolvers #
-Jared L. Aurentz, Vassilis Kalantzis and Yousef Saad, September 2016
+Jared L. Aurentz, Vassilis Kalantzis and Yousef Saad, 2017

 ## GitHub ##
 This README file is written in mark down.
 For the best experience please view this